Fact-checked by the CapitalLendingNews editorial team

 Quick Answer

-Embedded finance is the integration of financial services — such as payments, lending, insurance, and banking — directly into non-financial platforms and apps.
-As of June 2025, the global embedded finance market is valued at over $92 billion and is projected to exceed $228 billion by 2028.
+Embedded finance is the integration of financial services, such as payments, lending, insurance, and banking, directly into non-financial platforms and apps., the global embedded finance market is valued at over $92 billion and is projected to exceed $228 billion by 2028.
 Any business with a digital customer touchpoint can now offer financial products without becoming a bank.

-Embedded finance explained: it is the seamless delivery of financial services inside products built by non-financial companies, removing the need for a customer to visit a bank or open a separate financial account.
-According to Statista’s embedded finance market analysis, global revenue from embedded financial services is growing at a compound annual rate of roughly 25%, driven by consumer demand for friction-free experiences at the point of need.
+Financial services are quietly moving out of banks and into the apps people use every day.
+The delivery of payments, credit, and insurance inside products built by non-financial companies removes the need for a customer to visit a branch or open a separate account.
+According to Statista’s embedded finance market analysis, global revenue from these services is growing at a compound annual rate of roughly 25%, driven by consumer demand for friction-free experiences at the point of need.

 Key Takeaways